 Caution on Inference

 Regardless of the chosen method, both functions estimate the GATEs, the linear models, and the average characteristics of units in each group using only observations in the honest sample.
-If the honest sample is empty (this happens because the user either sets honest_frac = 0 or passes a vector of FALSEs as is_honest when calling build_aggtree), the same data used to construct the tree are used to estimate the above quantities.
+If the honest sample is empty (this happens when the user either does not provide Y_hon, D_hon, and X_hon or sets them to NULL), the same data used to construct the tree are used to estimate the above quantities.
 This is fine for prediction but invalidates inference.

 References